Southern Miss College of Education & Psychology

 This 3-hour course traces the development of children's literature in England and the United States to the early 20th century.

-The last day to drop mini-session classes without academic penalty is January 4th.
+The last day to drop mini-session classes without financial penalty and without professor permission is December 15th.

 Children's Literature: A Reader's History from Aesop to Harry Potter